Robtaddeo/Flight-Scrape/README.md

 pip install selenium
 ```

-You also might need to chromedrivers permissions to 755 like this:
+You also might need to change chromedrivers permissions to 755 like this:

 ```bash
 chmod chromedriver 0755